Achievable logoAchievable logo

 Stock dividends and splits

-Let’s look at a practice question to test your knowledge.
+Let’s look at a practice question.

 An investor purchases 100 shares of WMT stock at $125.
 Several months later, WMT issues a 25% stock dividend.
 What is the investor’s adjusted cost basis?